|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 Let us pause here and assert that mass media companies, by their double basic business model architecture fundamentally violate one important rule (Do Not Mix!) explained in Moore's "Dealing with Darwin".

-The last assertion has to be called a fictional agreement, because a practical acknowledgement that business is a field and form of action that needs to be handled under the given circumstances does not provide for long term inner appreciation and full recognition.
+The last assertion has to be called a fictional agreement, because a practical acknowledgement that business is a field and form of action that needs to be handled under the given circumstances does not provide for long term inner appreciation and full recognition that business and markets are the best form to do ever more stuff in this world.

 We also believe that there are many things people can do and did actually do that are stupider and more outdated than doing business.
 The comparison with those things still makes business look like a good thing to pursue.
 It also makes suggestions of past and present leaders to carry on with it and do ever more of it look like a sound suggestion (compared to, say, creating peace and well being for everybody by inventing and executing a "culture revolution" as has been empirically and sadly tested in the people's republic of China and afterwards corrected to "doing business" by Mr. Deng).